5-Day short break on Kauai

 Nā Pali Coast State Park

-Your private boat charter will meet you at either Anini or Hanalei, two of Kauai’s top beaches on the North shore, where you will throw off your shoes and stresses, to head off on a 4-5 hour private boat trip.
-This is one of the best ways to see Kauai’s Nā Pali Coast State Park, which is inaccessible by car so that you can gain perspective of the nā pali themselves, which translates as high cliffs.
+The private boat charter will meet guests at either Anini or Hanalei, two of Kauai’s top beaches on the North shore, where they will throw off your shoes and stresses, to head off on a 4-5 hour private boat trip.
+This is the best ways to see Kauai’s Nā Pali Coast State Park, which is inaccessible by car so that they can gain perspective of the nā pali cliffs themselves, which translates as high cliffs.
 Natural highlights on this Kauai boat tour include a 100-foot-waterfall into the ocean, Waihuakua sea cave, just one of several sea caves along the Nā Pali Coast, the Queen’s Bath, and the sea arch with Pohakuao Falls in the background.

 Today’s activities contribute to a conservation organization, Kilauea Point National Wildlife Refuge